janpstrunn/janpstrunn.github.io/_posts/2025-04-15-how-to-install-spelling-in-neovim.md

 ---
 title: How to Install Spelling in Neovim
 date: 2025-04-15
 description: Neovim does not have support for spelling other than English by default.
-Here are how you can get the required files to enable spelling in `neovim`.
+Here are how you can get the required files to enable spelling in Neovim.
 categories:
     - Software
 tags:
     - howto
+    - cli
 ---

 # Neovim Spelling